jfalkner/machine_learning/projects/openai_lambda_layer/README.md

 # Use OpenAI/ChatGPT's API with AWS Lambda

 ChatGPT is an amazing tool that combines several foundational models for generating text responses, images from text, images to text and many other types of tools.
 The UI is remarkably easy to use, and with a prompt you can have it write almost anything.
+[OpenAI's API](https://platform.openai.com/docs/introduction) exposes almost everything ChatGPT can do to your software.

 [AWS Lambda](https://aws.amazon.com/pm/lambda/) is an appealing way to host custom APIs in a [very inexpensive fashion](https://aws.amazon.com/lambda/pricing/) (e.g. $0.20 per 1M requests with $0.000016 for every GB-second of runtime).
 You write the code and it'll expose the function to your other AWS services.
-You can also use AWS Gateway to expose the function as an HTTP API that a webpage can use.
+You can also use [AWS API Gateway](https://aws.amazon.com/api-gateway/) to expose the function as an HTTP API that a webpage can use.
 AWS Lambda is a great option to pay very little for a web API, includign one that a static website can use.

 ## Brief Demo

 I setup an AI chat bot that uses my resume on [jaysonfalkner.com](http://jaysonfalkner.com) as a demo of what you can do with some static pages and an AWS Lambda function (this write-up) that uses ChatGPT's API.
-It has a plain text prompt that asks ChatGPT an question via OpenAI's API then displays it on the page.
+It has a plain text prompt that asks ChatGPT a question via OpenAI's API then displays it on the page.
 Instead of a static LinkedIn style resume, you can ask exactly what you want and ChatGPT will summarize a response -- even phrasing the output in any practical or silly way desired.

 <img src="jaysonfalkner_website.gif">